ilastik/ilastik/docs/applet_api.rst

 It is typically the keeper of all state associated with the applet.
 The top-level operators that the workflow and shell see must be capbable of handling multiple image lanes.
 That is, they must adhere to the :py:class:`MultiLaneOperatorABC<ilastik.utility.MultiLaneOperatorABC>`.
-If your applet inherits from ``StandardApplet``, then your single-lane top-level operator can be automatically adapted to the multi-lane interface.
+If your applet inherits from :py:class:`StandardApplet<ilastik.applets.base.standardApplet.StandardApplet>`, then your single-lane top-level operator can be automatically adapted to the multi-lane interface.

 The applet GUI and the applet serializers both make changes to the top-level operator and listen for changes made to the top-level operator.
 Here's an example timeline, showing a typical sequence of interactions.